MohitGoel92/Customer-Marketing-Segmentation/README.md

 plt.ylabel('Euclidean Distance')
 plt.show()
 ```
 With K-Means we use WCSS (Within Cluster Sum of Squares), but with Hierarchical Clustering we use "Within Cluster Variance".
 In the above code, method='ward' uses the "Ward variance minimization algorithm".
-The distance or new entry is given by the formula below, the below formula is also known as the "Incremental Algorithm".
+The distance or new entry is given by the formula below, also known as the "Incremental Algorithm".

 <img src = 'Screen12.png' width='700'>